 I congratulate the Minister for Justice, Deputy McEntee, and her husband Paul on their lovely news.
 It is a really exciting time for them as a young couple but it highlights the disenfranchisement of a lot of women in this country in terms of the access to the equality so many women and men take for granted.
 It is definitely an issue we need to address not just because a female Minister happens to be expecting her first baby and making history but because it should have been done a long time ago.
 We need to stop talking about women looking for equality in this country and start to do something about it.
 With the agreement of Members, I will send the Minister, Deputy McEntee, and her husband Paul a letter on our behalf.

 Various colleagues have raised two distinct emotional issues today, one of which is the vaccine and is a really positive emotion in terms of its first ever provision this morning to an Irish lady.
 I hope there will be a lengthy queue of members of this society, north and south, east and west and in all other countries to get the vaccine as soon as possible.
-It is beholden on all of us to show leadership.
+We are all beholden to show leadership.
 I acknowledge that there are people who have concerns and that some people have fears.
 It is our job as leaders to allay those fears and to make sure that everybody is aware of the positivities of the science and the medicine in terms of getting our lives back on track.
 We need to put this year behind us from a health perspective and move on to a quality of life.

 At the same time, we are charged potentially with the adverse impact of a no-deal Brexit.
 I agree with colleagues that this week is crucial.
 It is crucial that we continue to see leadership from the EU perspective and also the British perspective so that we can get to the end of this week with a positive outcome.
 One colleague said this morning that people may be sick and tired of talking about it.
 I agree that we are all massively fatigued by the discussion on it for the last couple of years but we will be talking about it for generations to come if the right thing is not done between now and Friday.
 The impact, not only on us but also on our children, grandchildren and particular industries, will be catastrophic not only on this island but also across the British Isles.
 We need to be cognisant of that.